 Alcohol is one of the most commonly abused substances in the United States, claiming the lives of approximately 88,000 people every year, according to the Centers for Disease Control and Prevention (CDC).

 Most people are aware of the minor side effects of alcohol, but what many don’t know is that extensive use of alcohol can lead to brain damage.
 Brain damage is a condition that involves the destruction or deterioration of brain cells.

 Brain damage can affect certain functions that many people take for granted, including involuntary functions.
 It can also lead to various neurological diseases.
-In some cases, alcohol brain damage is irreversible (such as when nerve tissues in the brain are affected), so it’s wise to either drink responsibly or refrain from drinking altogether.
+In some cases, alcohol brain damage is irreversible, so it’s wise to either drink responsibly or refrain from drinking altogether.

 When alcohol is consumed regularly over time, it can take a toll on the brain, especially in the prefrontal cortex and regions of the cerebellum.
-More specifically, it can cause these portions to shrink, affecting the brain’s functions.
-The prefrontal cortex is responsible for executive functions like focus, emotions, actions and memory.
-The cerebellum is responsible for cognitive functions such as attention, learning and language.
+More specifically, it may cause these portions to shrink, affecting the brain’s functions.
+The prefrontal cortex is linked to executive functions like planning and decision making.
+The cerebellum is responsible for balance and motor function.
 When these portions of the brain are affected, it can lead to problems with:

 - Short-term memory

 - Walking in a straight line

 Even small amounts of alcohol may cause the entire brain to shrink if consumed habitually over an extended period of time.
 This is based on the results of a study conducted at Boston University School of Public Health.
 The reasons for this brain shrinkage are unclear, but alcohol is “known to dehydrate tissues, and constant dehydration can have negative effects on any sensitive tissue,” said the study.